PrairieLearn/PrairieLearn/docs/course.md

 ## Course-wide options

-These options can be set in the `infoCourse.json` file.
+These options, which apply to all instances of your course, can be set in the `infoCourse.json` file.
 The properties should be set within an object named `options` as shown in the example above.

 Property | Default | Description
 --- | --- | ---